Heath Thorpe: 2019

-2021-2022
+2020–2021

 Thorpe missed out on qualifying for the Oceania quota spot for the Tokyo Olympic Games following a subpar performance at a National Team Camp in April.
 Despite this, Thorpe competed and finished third all around at the 2021 Australian Gymnastics Championships, hosted on the Gold Coast, in May.
 His success in the all around was accompanied by a first place in the team event and a second place finish on horizontal bar.
 Due to a hamstring injury, he could not compete in floor and vault finals, where he finished first place on both apparatus during the all around competition on day 1.

-Thorpe competed in Bundesliga for TG Allgäu in Germany throughout September and October of 2021.
+Thorpe competed in Bundesliga for TG Allgäu in Germany throughout September and October 2021.
 This was his first professional competitive season.
 Thorpe also went on to compete in the Wase GymCup in Belgium under the Australian flag where he placed first on floor, horizontal bar and second on vault.

-Eponymous skill
+2022

 In 2022, Thorpe submitted a request to the International Gymnastics Federation (FIG) to allow leaps to be added to the Code of Points for Men's Artistic Gymnastics.
-The request was denied by FIG.
+The request was denied by the FIG.

+2023

+In May, Thorpe won his first all-around title at the 2023 Australian Gymnastics Championships at the Gold Coast Sports and Leisure Centre in Carrara, Queensland.
+Despite this, he was not named to the Australian team for the 2023 World Artistic Gymnastics Championships in Antwerp, Belgium.